-Use Wingste Street and Pine Avenue to approach the school for student pick-up.
-If your student is not at the pick-up area when you arrive, you must proceed and circle the block again (go out Stadum Drive to Wingste Street to Pine Avenue).
+Use Wingate Street and Pine Avenue to approach the school for student pick-up.
+If your student is not at pick-up, if your student is not at the pick-up area when you arrive, you must proceed and circle the block again (go out Stadium Drive to Wingate Street to Pine Avenue).